Upgrading your Kapow / Kofax RPA environment includes upgrading ALL the components used:

 For version 9.4 and later the instructions are in Knowledgebase Article #12530 - Kapow Product Documentation (Master).

-- Install the new Management Console and RoboServer services, if needed.
+- Install the new Management Console and RoboServer services (if used).
 Follow the instructions from the Instructions and examples for installing RoboServer Services article.

 - Start the RoboServer(s) (service).